JordyAaldering/Big-Data/docs/assignment05.md

 memoryQuery.stop()
 ```

-Like in the previous blog post, we will use `z.show` to check if the data was read in correctly.
+Like in the previous blog post, we will use `z.show` to nicely plot dataframes and check if the data was read in correctly.

 ```scala
 z.show(spark.sql("SELECT * FROM memoryDF").limit(10))